Autumn Term 1 2023-24

 Year 4 have settled really well and quickly back into their school routine.
 Their behaviour is excellent, the children are eager to learn and they are showing that they are active, resilient and independent learners already.
-As a class we like to celebrate stars of the day at the end of each day when Mrs Frost and myself pick children for their hard work, showing resilience, behaving excellently, showing kindness, being super role models and more.
-We are also collecting smiley emojis as a class for following our class rules all day.
-Once the class collects 30 emojis, they will have some well-earned golden time.
-We also have ping pong ball rewards which are given to children for their perseverance, resilience, seeking help at the right time whilst still being an independent learner.
+We are collecting multilink cubes when we follow our class rules all day.
+Once the class builds four meters they will have a well-earned golden ‘movie afternoon’.
+We also have some extra rewards which are given to children for their perseverance, resilience, seeking help at the right time whilst still being an independent learner.
 We are all very proud of our hard work and we keep trying our very best!

 Collective worship is a special time for us all.
 We all gather together and listen to a reading from the Bible.
 We listen and respond to God’s word and consider how this relates to our lives.
 We reflect on how we can learn from the Bible and what choices we should make going forth.
 Together we like to pray, listen to songs and sit quietly to remember how lucky we are to be part of God’s beautiful creation!